 Amid Opioid Prescriber Crackdown, Health Officials Reach Out To Pain Patients

-A pharmacist in Celina, Tennessee was one of 60 people indicted for opioid-related crimes this week,in a multi-state sting.
+A pharmacist in Celina, Tenn., was one of 60 people indicted on charges of opioid-related crimes this week, in a multistate sting.
 John Polston was charged with 21 counts of filling medically unnecessary narcotic prescriptions.

-He was also Gail Gray's pharmacist, the person she relied on to regularly fill her opioid prescriptions.
+He was also Gail Gray's pharmacist and the person she relied on to regularly fill her opioid prescriptions.

 "I take pain medicine first thing in the morning.
 I'm usually up most of the night with pain," she says.
 "I hurt all the time."

-Living in a mountainous community on the Tennessee-Kentucky line, Gray has coped with a degenerative disc disease for more than 15 years, requiring multiple back surgeries.
+Living in a mountainous community on the Tennessee-Kentucky line, Gray has coped with a degenerative disk disease for more than 15 years, requiring multiple back surgeries.
 She says the chronic pain is totally debilitating without powerful opioids.

 But with her druggist shut down, her high-dose prescriptions have been questioned by the other pharmacy in town.

-Note: An earlier version of this story incorrectly said a crackdown on overprescribing doctors in Appalachia was announced in November.
-The task force was announced in late October.